y-lohse/cozy-client-js/docs/oauth.md

     + `clientURI`: string (optional)
     + `logoURI`: string (optional)
     + `policyURI`: string (optional)
-    + `scopes`: array of `key:value` elements representing the permission scopes required by the application that the user should accept (mandatory)
+    + `permissions`: object, permissions required by the application that the user should accept (mandatory).
+See the [permissions document](https://github.com/cozy/cozy-stack/blob/master/docs/permissions.md) for more details.
   - `onRegistered(client, url)` which should provide the wanted "side effect" after the client registration and return a promise containing the request URL provided by the user containing the access code and state.

 The `onRegistered` callback is called with the registered client and the URL on which the user should go to give access to the application.